Keep up-to-date with RoadtoCFB.com for all college football stadium renovation, construction news, and conference realignment.

 The largest stadium renovation in the history of the Air Force Academy has been in place for a couple years, beginning in early 2020.
 The $180M project has already replaced two scoreboards, added ribbon scoreboards, and many other small improvements.

-The next phase– and the largest by far– will begin soon, according to a few tweets from AFA’s coaching staff.
+The next phase– and the largest by far– is underway.
 Upgrades to the press box, stands, away sideline, and a new heritage plaza will be added to the 60-year-old venue.
 This phase will cost $70M and may take up to 18 months to complete, being targeted to finish ahead of the 2024 season.

 Gerald J. Ford Stadium (SMU)